ankitarawat-ui/HR-Attrition-Dashboard/README.md

 # HR-Attrition-Dashboard
-Firstly upload file to SQL then to Power Bi to SOLVE Bussiness Questions:
+THESE THE BUSSINESS QUESTIONS FOR POWER BI
--------------- -BusinessProblemQuestions  -----
+-- -BusinessProblemQuestions  -----

 1.What is the overall attrition rate?